awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 2: Create IAM Policies That Grant Permissions to Billing Data<a name="tutorial-billing-step2"></a>

 Next, create custom policies that grant both view and full access permissions to the pages within the Billing and Cost Management console\.
-For general information about IAM permission policies, see Managed Policies and Inline Policies\.
+For general information about IAM permission policies, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.

 **To create IAM policies that grant permissions to billing data**

 1. Sign in to the AWS Management Console as a user with administrator credentials\.
 To adhere to IAM best practices, don’t sign in with your root user credentials\.
-For more information, see Create individual IAM users\.
+For more information, see [Create individual IAM users](best-practices.md#create-iam-users)\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Policies**, and then choose **Create policy**\.
+1. <a name="tutorial-billing-repeat"></a>In the navigation pane, choose **Policies**, and then choose **Create policy**\.

 1. On the **Visual editor** tab, choose **Choose a service** to get started\.
 Then choose **Billing**\.